M66B/FairEmail/docs/FAQ-it-rIT.md

 * Dice '*Ancora qui*' entro 3 minuti
 * Il server email non supporta i messaggi push
-* L'intervallo di mantenimento in vita è inferiore a 12 minuti
+* L'intervallo keep-alive è inferiore a 12 minuti

 In addition, the trash and spam folders will be automatically set to checking for new messages after three successive [too many simultaneous connections](#user-content-faq23) errors.